cmayomsft/BotToBot-Handoff/CSharp/README.md

 }
 ````

-If the URL of the active bot is corresponds to the main bot, the message is sent to the MainBot's `RootDialog`.
+If the URL of the active bot corresponds to the main bot, the message is sent to the MainBot's `RootDialog`.
 Otherwise, the message is forwarded to the sub-bot by sending it to the sub-bot's messaging URL via an HTTP Post.

 ````C#
 // If the forwarding URL is the main bot URL, send the message to the dialog stack.